 When the news stations breathlessly and semi-hysterically reported that raccoons and rats were getting their little scavenger heads caught inside the Yoplait containers at landfills across the nation, I assumed the package was about to be retooled.
 No such luck.
 There is, however, an advisory on the package that reads:

-PROTECT WILDLIFE CRUSH
+PROTECT WILDLIFE CRUSHCUP BEFORE DISPOSAL

 Sigh.